If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 Here is a reply we recently received because we sent a personalized message to the prospect:

-If you want similar replies from prospects be sure to use the following strategy for generating leads of this caliber.
+If you want similar replies from prospects, be sure to use the following strategy for generating leads of this caliber.

 Research each prospect on your list

-Yep, you read that write.
+Yep, you read that right.

-This is why we have a personalization expert on our team and all she does is research each prospect and write personalized messages.
+This is why we have a personalization expert on our team, and all she does is research each prospect and write personalized messages.

 How do you do this?